pytorch/vision/maintainer_guide.md

 Because they're disruptive, **deprecations should only be used sparingly**.

-We largely follow the [torch core policy](https://github.com/pytorch/pytorch/wiki/PyTorch's-Python-Frontend-Backward-and-Forward-Compatibility-Policy): breaking changes require a deprecation period of at least 2 versions.
+We largely follow the [PyTorch policy](https://github.com/pytorch/pytorch/wiki/PyTorch's-Python-Frontend-Backward-and-Forward-Compatibility-Policy): breaking changes require a deprecation period of at least 2 versions.